graalvm/mysql-mle-demos/README.md

-# Demos for the MySQL Multi-Lingual Environment
+# Demos for MySQL Multi-Lingual Environment

-Demos are self-contained in subdirectories, each having a `README.md` file with the instructions.

-The develpment of this project has been paused.
-The restart date and the date of release is optional and currently unknown.
+This repository contained demos for the MySQL Multi-Lingual Environment.
+The MySQL Multi-Lingual Environment project has been paused (with uncertain restart date) so we have removed all the demos from the repo.